A Very Backstreet Christmas: Commercial performance

-A Very Backstreet Christmas debuted and peaked at number 17 on the US Billboard 200, with first week sales of 20,000 equivalent albums.
-While it was the band's first album to miss the chart's top ten, it entered Billboards Top Holiday Albums chart at number one.
-Elsewhere, A Very Backstreet Christmas reached the top five in Canada and the top ten in Germany, the Netherlands, Portugal, and on the UK Independent Albums Chart.
+A Very Backstreet Christmas debuted and peaked at number 17 on the US Billboard 200, with first-week sales of 20,000 equivalent album units.
+While it was the band's first album to miss the chart’s top ten, it entered Billboards Top Holiday Albums chart at number one.
+Elsewhere, A Very Backstreet Christmas reached the top five in Canada and the top ten in Germany, the Netherlands, Portugal, and the UK Independent Albums Chart.